Iterators

 Step 1: New Project

-Alternatively, use the exercise-templates/iterators template to get started.
+Copy or recreate the exercise-templates/iterators template to get started.

 Solution